Where I think new web software developers should start in 2022

 Keep learning.
 Watch tutorials.
 Listen to podcasts (podcasts.michaelbonner.dev).
 Read blogs.
 Find developer subreddits.
 There is so much to learn.
 Find areas you're passionate about and learn as much as you can.

 Some good tutorial sites to learn web development things:

 Some good subreddits to learn web development things:

 Some good sites to learn web development things:

 Learn out loud.
 Writing and/or streaming about what you learn is a great way to learn faster.
 My friend Steven has done a great job advancing his knowledge and network specifically by posting what he learns.
 Check out his stuff (medium.com/@steven_creates).

 Get your first job as a web developer

 Look at job sites and find what skills companies are looking for, and then learn the skills for the job you want.
 A lot of technologies in web development are open source and free to use.
 Learning them won't happen overnight, but over time you'll become a better developer.
 Exposure to new languages and frameworks will help you teach your brain to learn quickly.
 Be okay with being stuck on something.
 Go for a walk and come back to it.
 That frustration is part of the learning process, there's no way around it.

 Be honest in interviews.
-If you don't know something, it's completely fine to say “I don't know.”
+If you don't know something, it's completely fine to say “I don't know” and ask questions about it.
 Lying about it is never the right answer.
 Trust me.
 People who have interviewed a handful of applicants can cut right through the BS and won't even entertain the idea of bringing on a developer that doesn't acknowledge the shortcomings they have.